steven-lm/Censor/README.md

 Link: https://facecensor.azurewebsites.net/

-A Python/Flask webapp that blurs out faces in photos with the assistance of Microsoft Cognotive Services.
+A Python/Flask webapp that blurs out faces in photos with the assistance of Azure Cognotive Services.